rnayabed/piHoleLCDStat/README.md

 # piHoleLCDStat

-A Pi-Hole + System Info dash for Raspberry Pi
+A [Pi-Hole](https://pi-hole.net/) + System Info dash for [Raspberry Pi](https://www.raspberrypi.org/)

 Built with JavaFX, Java

+**This program uses the Pi-Hole Telnet API and NOT THE JSON API**

+**Raspberry Pi : It is recommended to use the `Raspbian Desktop with Recommended Software installed` image for Raspberry Pi, as I never used the lite image to test it out.
+You can just turn on `Console Auto-login` from `raspi-config` to avoid loading the DE**

 ### How to install?

 1. Download the latest zip from [releases](https://github.com/dubbadhar/piHoleLCDStat/releases).
 2. Run `unzip piHoleLCDStat.zip` (Make sure you're in the same director)
 3. Then `cd piHoleLCDStat`
-4. Run `./install`, to run config and install necessary fonts.
+4. Run `./install`, to install necessary fonts and run config.

 ### How to use?